 Meanwhile, here I am sitting in a cafe.
 I’ve been here for three hours and, nothing.
 I never seem to have a story to tell.
 Composition class in elementary school was always the worst for me because I just couldn’t come up with a story of my own, I always needed a prompt.
 And, for those of you who’ve read my blog from A to Zed which, isn’t hard – I post so infrequently, you see a common narrative, don’t you?
 I whine a bit about having no inspiration and somehow that turns into a post.

-If you’ve seen the film “The Family Stone”, there is a rather poignant scene where the Claire Danes character tells of a man somewhere in Alaska who told the people in his town that he felt like he had a hole in his heart.
+If you’ve seen the film “The Family Stone”, there is a rather poignant scene where the Claire Danes character shares the story of a man somewhere in Alaska who told the people in his town that he felt like he had a hole in his heart.
 His neighbours, upon hearing this, pooled their resources and bought him a 12-foot log.
 It took him a year but, he carved a totem pole.
 They understood he had something to say, something that words couldn’t and it left him with a hole in his heart.
 Out of that sadness came something truly beautiful.

 Meanwhile, here I am sitting in a cafe.
 I’ve been here for three hours and, I need inspiration dammit!
 Nothing is coming.
 How am I supposed to come up with something to write.
 By the way, WordPress keeps gently reminding me I haven’t posted anything in several months.
 Apparently, my followers miss me.
 I feel like that man with a hole in his heart